Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Nonlinear modal energy transfer

 As described before, the transverse profile of mode 7 emerges during propagation.
 Specifically, the Gaussian lobe at the fiber entry is subdivided into six (nearly) distinct lobes that characterize the transverse profile of mode 7.
-However, when compared to the transverse profile of mode 7 shown in figure~\ref{CI_Modes}, we see that the lobes are slightly deformed, and some are not entirely separated from their neighbors.
+However, when compared to the transverse profile of mode 7 shown in figure~\ref{CI_Modes}.a, we see that the lobes are slightly deformed, and some are not entirely separated from their neighbors.
 This deformation arises from interference caused by higher-order modes—--in this case, mode 11—--which carries enough energy to alter the lobes.

 In an ideal scenario, mode 11 would transfer part of its energy to mode 7, eventually reaching the same low energy level as the other higher-order modes.
 In such a case, the transverse profile would remain more stable throughout propagation.
 The influence of higher-order modes would be minimized, resulting in well-separated and symmetrical lobes that are free from deformation.
-Lobes that are stable through propagation could be used as nonlinear optical waveguides.
+Lobes that are stable through propagation could be used as nonlinear optical waveguides as mentioned for the previous cases.